A Quantum Linear Systems Pathway for Solving Differential Equations: Circuit Level Simulations

 Since CFD requires fine discretization in space and time, it is crucial to analyze how quantum resource demands scale as discretization grows exponentially with the number of qubits.
 We study scaling with $\Delta t \in [0.01, 4]$ at fixed $\Delta x = 0.125$ (\cref{fig:4c_Heat}), showing that decreasing $\sigma_{\text{min}}$ of the subnormalized matrix and increasing $d$ flatten at larger $\Delta t$.
 The threshold time step $\Delta t_{\text{exp}}^{\text{max}}$ illustrates the instability of explicit schemes and the need for implicit formulations.
 Scaling with matrix qubits $n=\{3, 4, 5, 6\}$ and $\Delta t = \{1, 2, 3\}$ is shown in \cref{fig:4d_Heat}, where a double-exponential fit $y(x) = A e^{-Bx} + C e^{-Dx}$ \cite{virtanen2020scipy} is validated for $n=7$.
 Extrapolation to larger $n$ predicts the QSVT circuit depth required for quantum advantage.
+This extrapolation is consistent with the analytical estimation of the minimum singular value (see \cref{eq:sigma_min_estimation,eq:sigma_min_approx}), derived in \cref{sec:FDE_heat}.
 Since excessive circuit depth can erase speedups, even if gates are operated near the quantum speed limit \cite{margolus1998maximum,levitin2009fundamental,deffner2017quantum}, resource reduction remains essential.
-Moreover, this extrapolation framework provides a benchmark to compare resource scaling of various quantum algorithms against classical reachability.
+Moreover, this extrapolation strategy provides a benchmark to compare resource scaling of various quantum algorithms against classical reachability.
+The analysis of hardware resources and post-selection success probability are performed for $n = \{3, 4\}$ qubits and are reported in \cref{table:Resource_2}.